metamesh/metamesh.org/content/english/blog/installation.md

 date: 2018-09-12T14:51:12+06:00
 author: Mark Dinn
 image: images/blog/meghna.jpg
-description : "This is meta description"
+description: "This is meta description"
 ---

 ## Install this template by following those simple steps:

-### STEP-1 : Hugo installation
+### STEP-1: Hugo installation

 Check this link below for install hugo on your computer.
 [hugo install documentation](https://gohugo.io/getting-started/installing/)

-### STEP-2 : Create your project
+### STEP-2: Create your project

 Hugo provides a `new` command to create a new website.